 - Largest Capacity

 - Use the code "TAKE10" at the Frankford Arsenal website to get 10% off!

 2- Lyman Pro 1200 Tumbler – Best Vibrating Brass Case Tumbler (Vibratory)

-Lyman Pro 1200 Turbo Tumbler (115V) is an entry-level vibratory tumbler that comes loaded with some best high-end features.
+Lyman Pro 1200 Turbo Tumbler (115V) is an entry-level vibratory tumbler with some of the best high-end features.

-With its powerful thermally protected motor, built-in sifter lid, and advanced bowl design this Lyman Pro 1200 Turbo Tumbler can help you to remove oxidation, old lube, and fouling from your brass cases so that you can get them ready for reloading within no time.
+With its powerful thermally protected motor, built-in sifter lid, and advanced bowl design, this Lyman Pro 1200 Turbo Tumbler can help you remove oxidation, old lube, and fouling from your brass cases that you can get them ready for reloading within no time.

 And for this reason, this best brass tumbler for the money offers you a perfect balance between capacity, durability, and economy.